Ribbed Toddler Socks Knitting Pattern- a classic and comfortable sock pattern for toddlers.

-I think there's something so luxurious about a pair of hand knit socks!
-Socks are such a inexpensive, disposable item nowadays.
+I think there’s something so luxurious about a pair of hand-knit socks!
+Socks are such an inexpensive, disposable item nowadays.
 Knitting a pair out of soft, natural fiber yarn just seems special.
-Indigo got his pair first (of course!) but I can't want to make a women's version of this Toddler Socks Knitting Pattern!
+Indigo got his pair first (of course!) but I can’t want to make a women’s version of this Toddler Socks Knitting Pattern!

 I bought this yarn off Amazon because it was a good price for merino wool (plus free shipping with Prime!) and it came in a bunch of fun, vibrant colors.
 I was really impressed with it!
 It’s light and soft and it appears that it will wear well.